Desert Inn and Restaurant

-The Desert Inn and Restaurant (also known as Wilson's Corner) is a historic site in Yeehaw Junction, Florida, United States.
-It is located at 5570 South Kenansville Road, next to SR 60.
-On January 3, 1994, it was added to the U.S. National Register of Historic Places.
+The Desert Inn and Restaurant (also known as Wilson's Corner) was a historic site in Yeehaw Junction, Florida, United States.
+It was located at 5570 South Kenansville Road, next to SR 60.
+It was added to the U.S. National Register of Historic Places on January 3, 1994 and demolished September 5, 2024.

 History

 In the 1930s, the spot was originally named "Jackass Crossing," a reference to the burros that ranchers rode to Desert Inn.

 As early as 1889, the Desert Inn was a bar room and brothel for cowboys and lumber workers.
 The Desert Inn did not have full-service water and electricity until 1978.

 Throughout the years, the Desert Inn was used as a trading post, gas station, and dance hall.
 In 1994, after being added to the National Register of Historic Places, the unused rooms above the restaurant were converted into a modest museum that featured a bordello suite with red carpet, lace pillows and a swing.

 The Desert Inn closed in June 2018.

 In the early morning hours of December 22, 2019, a tractor trailer crashed into the side of the inn.
 The trailer jackknifed and photos show the roof of the inn collapsed onto the roof of the tractor trailer.
-The president of the Osceola County Historical Society, which owns and operated the Desert Inn, stated that a determination will be made if any part of the building can be saved pending a survey by a structural engineer.
+The president of the Osceola County Historical Society, which owned and operated the Desert Inn at the time, stated that a determination will be made if any part of the building can be saved pending a survey by a structural engineer.
 Fortunately, a few weeks prior, valuable artifacts from inside the Desert Inn were removed and put in their archives as part of a clean up day and restoration efforts.

+The Osceola County Historical Society was court-ordered to sell the property on April 19, 2024 to V6 Holdings LLC, who demolished the property on September 5, 2024.